garrandall/popular-music-data/tracks/love-galore-sza-travis-scott.md

 That you can't come 'round at night, yuh (It's lit) You like to get me high, you don't want no one beside ya You like when I make fire
-You say, "La Flame, keep makin' fire" (Ooh)
+You say, "La Flame, keep makin' fire" (Oh)
-Let me cum inside ya, let me plant that seed inside ya (Ooh) Ass and titties, titties, only thing that stuck with, with me (With me) Only thing that was real
+Let me cum inside ya, let me plant that seed inside ya (Oh) Ass and titties, titties, only thing that stuck with, with me (With me) Only thing that was real
 Only thing I could feel, you feel me?
 (Yah, feel me)